antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/c-api/dict.rst

    Return the number of items in the dictionary.
 This is equivalent to ``len(p)`` on a dictionary.

-   .. versionchanged:: 2.5
-      This function returned an :c:type:`int` type.
-This might require changes in your code for properly supporting 64-bit systems.

 .. c:function:: int PyDict_Next(PyObject *p, Py_ssize_t *ppos, PyObject **pkey, PyObject **pvalue)